 - You don't want to pick up mistakes from other learners

-Click here to go back to the list of pronunciation materials on the Internet at the top of this page.
+Click here to go back to the list of speaking materials on the Internet at the top of this page.

-Click here to go to the pronunciation page.
+Click here to go to the Speaking page.

-You can test your pronunciation skills yourself, with classmates, with a CILL tutor or with a teacher.
+You can test your speaking skills yourself, with classmates, with a CILL tutor or with a teacher.

-Record yourself speaking some of the common phrases you can find in the CILL pronunciation materials.
+Record yourself speaking some of the common phrases you can find in the CILL speaking materials; eg. "Excuse me, is there anyone sitting here?"
 Then check in the materials to see if you are correct.

 Testing with Classmates